Published 4 March 2018 ● Last Updated on 29 July 2020

 No, I have not spelt ‘B’logging incorrectly.
-Allow me to introduce you to the hottest trend of 2018- Plogging, or Picking Litter as you go Jogging– a fitness craze born in Sweden and spreading fast to the west and to the far east.
+Allow me to introduce you to the funkiest trend ever- Plogging, or Picking Litter as you go Jogging– a fitness craze born in Sweden and spreading fast to the west and to the far east.
 It is as simple as it sounds and started when the locals noticed, ignored at first and eventually felt bothered by the surge in litter along their usual jogging paths.

 Don’t we all get disturbed by the heaps of carelessly dropped cigarette buds, plastic bottles, cans, tissue paper, used food packaging as we walk or jog around in Singapore.
 Whether one is at Orchard Road, walking/jogging along the Park Connector Network or hanging out at one of the many pristine beach fronts of Singapore- this not-so-pretty sight has sadly become common in our once spanking clean city.
 The good news- environmentally conscious individuals in Singapore are catching on to the plogging bandwagon.
 The ultimate solution to this is, of course, to not litter at all.
 But while we work on the mindset change, awareness and education, why don’t we make plogging a local movement too?
 A movement that each one of us embraces, not only the “eco warriors”.
 In fact, why not extend Plogging to PLOLL or Picking Litter as you stroll.
 Looks like we just coined a new term!